 Hearing the moving personal stories of these 5 young people originally from Iraq, Syria, Burundi and Sudan was a highlight of the day.
 They expressed profound gratitude for the assistance they had received and all of them stressed the importance of education in changing lives.
 Video: “What They Took With Them” (see resources)

-MODERATOR: Joseph Cornelius Donnelly, Permanent Delegate to the UN, from Caritas Internationalis, a Catholic organization working on behalf of the poor in 200 countries and territories.
+MODERATOR: Joseph Cornelius Donnelly, Permanent Delegate to the UN, from Caritas Internationalis, a Catholic organization working on behalf of the poor in 200 countries and territories, supporting all people based on need, not creed.
 Caritas has supported more than 250,000 displaced victims since the fall of Mosul in 2014.
-Mr. Donnelly has called on NGOs worldwide to end hunger by 2025.
+Mr. Donnelly is also Chair of the NGO Working Group on the Security Council, and has called on NGOs worldwide to end hunger by 2025. www.caritas.org

 He began by commending CTAUN and speaking about the courage and activism of Dag Hammarskjold, whom he called ‘ the most beloved UN Secretary–General,’ and urged us to leave our own ‘markings’ on every person we meet.
 He advocates passionately for social justice for refugees, asking, “What will you do to help them call something home?”
 He believes that making a difference – financially, academically, socially and communally – lies with “We the people, not the government.”
 It’s what education is all about.
-He held up a copy of the day’s NY Times, which had, on the front page, a photo of the beginning of the wall with Mexico, taken in McAllen, Texas.
-“It’s a jail,” he said. www.caritas.org
+He held up a copy of the day’s NY Times, which had, on the front page, a photo showing a huge shadowy fence in McAllen, Texas, on the Rio Grande Valley border with Mexico, where he visited and met refugees two years ago.
+His “It’s a jail,” he said.

 Shelly Callahan – Executive Director, Mohawk Valley Resource Center for Refugees, Utica, NY Utica was the subject of a 2006 story, “The Town That Loved Refugees.”
 The story is inspirational, and Utica a role model for other communities.
 Towards the end of the 20th Century, it had fallen on hard times and become a ‘rust belt city,’ with properties being burned down to avoid taxes, and the population diminishing to a trickle.
 When the numbers dip below 50,000, federal funding changes.
 There was a sense of doom and gloom, and even a sign that read, “Will the last person out of Utica please turn off the lights?”